balvisio/CAFA-Toolset/README.md

 whose file format would be the same as the UniProt-GOA format i.e. either GAF 1.0 or GAF 2.0.

-Multiple runs of this program with the same input file versions will create subsequent versions of the output file where the file name will end with subsequent version number, such as 2, 3, 4, etc.
+Multiple runs of this program with the same input arguments will create subsequent versions of the output file where the file name will end with subsequent version number, such as 2, 3, 4, etc.